Teaching at Canadian Academy

 Thank you for your interest in teaching at Canadian Academy.
 We are a school with a long and proud history of academic excellence, located in a diverse and welcoming community.
 Canadian Academy offers a rewarding and happy work environment, a dynamic professional development program, and a competitive package including housing.
 We are looking for excellent teachers who are passionate about education and wish to contribute to school and student life in a variety of ways.

 Teaching vacancies are usually posted from October through December for the following school year.
-Canadian Academy encourages applicants to complete an application through Search Associates or through the APLi Now button next to job openings posted on this page.
+Canadian Academy encourages applicants to complete an application through Search Associates or through the APLi Now button which will appear next to job openings when they are posted on this page.
 School leadership generally attends recruitment fairs in January to March.

 2019-20 School Year Teaching Vacancies

 Our Teachers ...

 Working at CA means working at an IBO World School offering the Diploma Programme (DP) for grades 11 and 12 alongside a High School Diploma, the Middle Years Programme (MYP) for grades 6 through 10, and the Primary Years Programme (PYP) for PreK-3 (age three) through grade 5.